AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 In this example, the *aesthetic* mapping of **color** has been moved from the global plot options in `ggplot` to the `geom_line` layer so it no longer applies to the points.
 Now we can clearly see that the points are drawn on top of the lines.

 **In general**, each geom layer has 5 components that have different defaults depending on the geom type.
-Read more about layer [here]( https://rpubs.com/hadley/ggplot2-layers).
-For examle, `geom_point()` is really a short way of writing:
+Read more about layers [here]( https://rpubs.com/hadley/ggplot2-layers).
+For example, `geom_point()` is really a short way of writing:
 ```
 layer(
   mapping = NULL,